infor-cloud/xtendm3/docs/examples/Transaction-extension.md

 * Export the code
 * Extra settings to change the parameters of the extension or enable it etc.
 * Delete the extension
-* Information about the extension'
+* Information about the extension
 * Test compile
 * Refresh

 ### 7. Code example of transaction extension and APIs usage
 To start writting extension code enable editing by clicking "Edit" button.

-It is recommended to implement designed for XtendM3 APIs to exploit the full potential of the extension.
+Example below shows usage of [MI API](../../../../docs/documentation/api-specification/mi-api.md) and [Program API](../../../../docs/documentation/api-specification/program-api/)to display UserID.
 To read more documentation on [API specification](../../../docs/documentation/api-specification) click on the link.

-Example below shows usage of [MI API](../../../../docs/documentation/api-specification/mi-api.md) and [Program API](../../../../docs/documentation/api-specification/program-api/)to display UserID.

 <img src="../../../assets/attachments/ex004/get_data_xtn.png" width="950">